Skip to main content

 Student pictured outside on the UW-La Crosse campus.

 College is filled with decisions like what classes to take, what groups to join, what people to spend your time with.
-It is a lot easier to make these decisions if you take time to understand yourself.
-Make time to reflect on what is working and what isn’t — write it down if that helps.
+It is a lot easier for students to make these decisions if they take time to understand themselves first.
+Reflect on what is working and what isn’t — write it down if that helps.
 What’s happening now is a great guide for where you ultimately want to go.

 Along those lines, don’t let peer pressure overrule your own interests and goals.
 Some students feel pressure to drink in college or go to the bars.
 There is a lot to do on campus, and you will not miss out if you are not going out.